[Photo by Alejandra Mavroski.]

 Multiplication is “how many or how much OF the unit”: measuring or counting parts of a given size.
 Here is the diagram for multiplication/division:

-To learn more about modeling arithmetic problems with bar diagrams, check out these online tutorials:
+To learn more about modeling arithmetic problems with bar diagrams, check out the Mad Scientist’s Ray Gun model of multiplication:

 And here is an example of the multiplication bar diagram in action: